Ray-ui/H-WILD/README.md

 It demonstrates the results of traditional triangulation-based localization using the angle estimation results based on 2D-FFT.

 The heatmap representation of triangulation shows the likelihood of the target being present at each position in space, with smaller values indicating higher probabilities.

+All the AP positions and orientations are integrated in the code example, and you can find them in the `obtain_parameters.m` file.